KYVENetwork/docs/docs/validators/protocol_nodes/pools/cronos_state-sync/run_ksync.md

 should see a first snapshot object in the response.

 :::caution
 **Software upgrades** of the data source node have to be performed manually.
-Therefore, you only need to switch the `archwayd` binaries (after the node exited automatically at an upgrade height) in order to restart KSYNC.
+Therefore, you only need to switch the `cronosd` binaries (after the node exited automatically at an upgrade height) in order to restart KSYNC.
 :::

 ### Changing snapshot api server port